-It’s Martin Luther King Jr. Day, and while many people are protesting to #ReclaimMLK, making sure the legacy of the influential civil rights leader doesn’t get sanitized — or remembering King’s openly gay right-hand man, Bayard Rustin — we thought we’d look at some advice he gave a closeted teen in the January 1958 issue of Ebony magazine.
+It’s Martin Luther King Jr. Day, and while some are protesting to #ReclaimMLK, making sure the legacy of the influential civil rights leader doesn’t get sanitized — or remembering King’s openly gay right-hand man, Bayard Rustin — we thought we’d look at some advice he gave a closeted teen in the January 1958 issue of Ebony magazine.

-Despite treating the advice-seeker’s homosexuality as a mental illness — obviously this advice from Martin Luther King Jr. was very much a product of its time — he still offers compassion during a time when many saw homosexuality as a crime and a grave sin.
+Despite treating the advice-seeker’s homosexuality as a mental illness — obviously, this advice from Martin Luther King Jr. was very much a product of its time — he still offers compassion during a time when many saw homosexuality as a crime and a grave sin.

 Here’s how Martin Luther King Jr. answered the teen: